 In 1988, at a UCSC conference, we described some experiments that Rob Shaw and I had done, and invited conferees to visit our lab, where we had set up our apparatus.
 Several people came to visit, among whom were two associated with NOVA.
-Subsequently these NOVA folks arranged to come and film our setup, and we were honored to discover that we had become part of a NOVA program, which was first aired on January 31, 1989.
+Subsequently these NOVA folks arranged to come and film our setup, and we were honored to discover that we had become part of a NOVA program, which was first aired by PBS on January 31, 1989.

 If you have comments or questions about anything on this website, feel free to write to me by clicking here.